cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

 ## Press Design

-The ski press is a specialized tool that bonds together all the components of a ski.
+The ski press is a specialized tool that bonds together all components of a ski.
 The design parameter that the ski press manipulates is the ski's profile.

 ### Ski Molds

 Ski Molds are designed to give the skis their profile.
-They're made of MDF, which is cheap, cuts easily, and can withstand press pressure.
+They're made of medium-density fiberboard (MDF).
+MDF is cheap, cuts like butter, and when stood on edge, withstands pressure from the press.

-Some press designs use only the bottom mold.
+Some press designs use only a bottom mold.
 Others use a bottom mold and an inverse top mold.
 Typically, the molds are wide enough to hold 2 skis (or 1 snowboard) during the press.

-TODO write about if the ski press is only 1 ski wide, it runs the risk of having inconsistent ski profiles.
+TODO variable length MDF molds
+TODO find that pic of a variable MDF molds/different components

 ### Types of Press Designs